Sariohara/KihonEngine/README.md

 The actual basic features are the following

 Some generic features
-* Save and load maps from files from a json format
+* Save and load maps from files based on a json format
 * Possibility to change map global properties like map name, respawn player camera (position and direction)
 * Source viewer for the currently edited map, in order to visualize the json format
 * Game state viewer to analyse game state at any time